barryclark/jekyll-now/_posts/2018-03-10-Raspberry-Pi-Based-Music-Server.md

 I searched for solutions online.
 There are a few components available which meet the above criteria, but they are all really expensive (eg [Brennan](http://www.brennan.co.uk/units) - around £500).
 The market has decided that streaming is the way forward!

 **The Solution**
+Of course, use a Raspberry Pi!
+A few Google searches revealed a host of ideas for turning a humble Pi into a hif music player.

 ***Ingredients***
 * 1 x Raspberry Pi (£32)